Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-devs.md

 2. In the row for developer request you want to delete, click the {% konnect_icon cogwheel %} icon and choose **Delete** from the context menu.

+{:.important}
+> **Important:** Deleting an access request does not prevent a user from submitting another access request.
+To prevent a user from submitting requests, you must [revoke](#revoke-dev-access) access.

 ### Revoke a developer's access {#revoke-dev-access}